ParthaDutta/getting-and-cleaning-data-course-project/CodeBook.md

 * "activityName" is a string
 * "volunteerID" is a integer
-* All variables have normalised and bounder between -1 and 1 and so have no units of measure
+* All other variables have normalised and bounder between -1 and 1 and so have no units of measure

 * activityName